sharife/goldenthread-v2/site/content/productions/11-reflections-san-francisco.md

 date: 2024-01-24T04:42:13.635Z
 start: 2024-10-04T03:42:13.642Z
 end: 2024-10-05T03:42:13.648Z
+description: >-
+  *11 Reflections: San Francisco* is part of a new national series of performance works, *Eleven Reflections on the Nation*, devised by Andrea
+  Assaf:

+  Welcome to our multifaceted, multi-year exploration of Arab/MENA/SWANA/Muslim American experiences in the post-9/11 era.
+Now over twenty years since the tragic events of 9/11/2001, and the wars that followed, we invite you to join us in reflecting on the state of our nation and world - over the last two decades, and where we are now.

+  *11 Reflections: San Francisco* invites Southwest/Central Asian and North African (SWANA), Middle Eastern/North African/South Asian (MENASA), and Muslim American artists, BIPOC artists and allies, and impacted communities in the Bay Area to participate in Story Circles, workshops, creative writing, and theatre-making in response to the question: What has the impact of the post-9/11 era been in your city, and how does it connect to what’s happening today?
 titleimage: https://ucarecdn.com/b4503e64-4d0c-4cd1-b47a-8ae28284bbfd/
 director: Andrea Assaf
 featuring: Lubana al Quntar (acclaimed Syrian opera singer), Eylem Basaldi